-From the fifth year onwards, students who have completed their 90 credits must register for LING 999 Doctoral Dissertation, which does the same thing as LING 997 ("automatically" gives them full-time status), but LING 999 has a fee attached.
+Students who have completed their required 90 credits or who will reach their 90 credits with less than 9 credits left must register for LING 999 Doctoral Dissertation, which "automatically" gives them full-time status.
+LING 999 has a fee attached.